 - Header value matching

 - HTTP Passthrough mode

 - Recording proxied HTTPS traffic

-- Response templates with many types of extensions
+- Response templates with many types of extensions for generating dynamic responses

 - Generating responses based on data from CSV files